 By Lulutani Tembo, UNICEF Malawi

 Masuku Primary School is located near the Chiponde Mozambique border in Mangochi district.
 The school has a population of 2000 students, who attend the school from nearby villages.
 One of these students is Amina Banda (not her real name).
 She lives with her grandmother in Nakapa village along with her two siblings.

 Her father passed away several years ago and her mother lives in another village an hour and half away.
 Softly spoken and shy, the 13-year-old girl has been through a lot for her age.

-“I was in standard 6 in term 2, when I was sexually assaulted by my uncle (mom’s brother).
+“I was in standard 6 in term 2, when I was raped by my uncle (mom’s brother).
 I told my grandmother who promised she would tell my mother to sort out the situation.”, explains Amina who was 13 years old when the incident happened.